Topological extension including quantum jump: Introduction

 This paper is organized as follows.
-In Sec. \ref{sec:model} we present the example model of the entire paper and introduce the basic theory, third quantization, to derive the shape matrix.
-In Sec. \ref{sec:symmetry} we classify the symmetries of the model either with and without quantum jump.
-In Sec. \ref{sec:GBZ} we use the auxiliary GBZ theory to calculate the GBZ, and define the topological invariants of both descriptions in Sec. \ref{sec:winding number}, we also briefly talk the preserving of bulk-boundary correspondence.
-Finally, in Sec. \ref{sec:conclusion} we conclude and dampen expectations.
+In Sec. \ref{sec:model}, we present the example model of the entire paper and introduce the basic theory, third quantization, to derive the shape matrix.
+In Sec. \ref{sec:symmetry}, we classify the symmetries of the model.
+In Sec. \ref{sec:GBZ}, we computed the generalized Brillouin zone of the system from the perspectives of two dissipation modeling frameworks.
+And in Sec. \ref{sec:winding number}, we defined their corresponding topological invariants.
+We also conducted an analysis of the phase transition points and discussed the preservation of the bulk-boundary correspondence.
+Finally, in Sec. \ref{sec:conclusion}, we conclude our results.

-\section{MODEL}
+\section{Model}